 How to push results further

-- Template 1 (ratatouille) and 8 (trying not to laugh) lean on micro-expression — pair with Veo for the most reliable face shifts
+- Template 1 (ratatouille) and 8 (trying not to laugh) lean on micro-expression — Veo 3.1 lands the face shifts most reliably

-soft consistent daylightandplain backgroundverbatim - Templates 2 (CEO) and 6 (boss) read best with slightly absurd props — a too-large mug, a too-small notebook
+soft consistent daylightandplain backgroundverbatim, and on Veo 3.1 feed the same reference image to both - Templates 2 (CEO) and 6 (boss) read best with slightly absurd props — a too-large mug, a too-small notebook

 - Series strategy: lock palette + lens + lighting; swap only the comedic premise